JazzMaster/LazGFX/README.md

 The makefile should work now.

 Note that Windows SDL is much slower than someone elses WinAPI implementation.
 (referred to below)

-By default compiles for Win32/64 and linux 32/64 targets all at once.
+By default compiles for :

+		Win32/64
+		linux 32/64

-OSX/XCode may or may not build this way.
+OSX/XCode may or may not build.
+UNTESTED as of right now.

 Dont forget to rename the ppu unit library to something more useful.

 Demos at first will focus on BGI graphics "quality" and "basic logic".
 (The othello code Ive written in the past has an excessive recursion problem)

 FLAT-

 Board Games:

 	Othello, 2d chess, sorry, pente...